Robert Rygor: Activism

 "The religious right has been mobilizing their constituencies in the outer boroughs, bringing their religious dogma into the public school system.
 It's a movement that we as AIDS activists are concerned about."
-Robert had been circulating a petition to run for Community School Board 2 in Manhattan, on The Upper East Side of Manhattan.
+Rygor had been circulating a petition to run for Community School Board 2 on The Upper East Side of Manhattan.

 He was diagnosed with the virus known as AIDS in 1990.
 He succumbed to the disease in 1994.

 Legacy

-After his death, Robert's parents continued his activism.
+After his death, Rygor's parents continued his activism.
 His father, Stanley Rygor, a World War II veteran, was a regular participant in the St. Pats For All parade and AIDS Walk New York; during the St. Pats for All parade there is a moment of silence for Robert.

-Robert's parents advocated for marriage equality and for the Irish LGBTQ+ group Lavender and Green Alliance to participate in the New York City St Patrick's Day Parade.
+Rygor's parents advocated for marriage equality and for the Irish LGBTQ+ group Lavender and Green Alliance to participate in the New York City St Patrick's Day Parade.
 Stanley died in 2019.
 Kathleen Rygor, died in 2021.

-The corner of Broadway and 34th Street in Astoria has been co-named in honor of Robert and his two biological parents for their activism for LGBTQ+ rights and stopping the spread of AIDS.
+The corner of Broadway and 34th Street in Astoria has been co-named in honor of Rygor and his two biological parents for their activism for LGBTQ+ rights and working to stop the spread of AIDS.

-The corner of 34th Street & Broadway was co-named "Stanley, Kathleen & Robert Rygor Way" during a ceremony on May 2, 2022 — in honor of the family who lived on the block for decades.
+The corner of 34th Street & Broadway in Queens was co-named "Stanley, Kathleen & Robert Rygor Way" during a ceremony on May 2, 2022 — in honor of the family who lived on the block for decades.
 The family first moved into their 34th Street home in 1954.